The Once and Future Tabernacle

-- Will it then be impossible to count how many people come into God’s presence every week, every day?
+- Will it then be a marvelous thing, to count how many more people come into God’s presence every week, every day?

-Instead of counting bodies, we may begin to count souls
+Instead of counting bodies, how about we begin to count souls?

-Because now each believer will truly become a minister — or a messenger — or a priest — or a prophet— and the church will become something never seen before.
+Because now each believer — or seeker, or wonderer — or wanderer — will truly become a minister — or messenger — or priest — or prophet— and the church will become something never seen before.